Effective equidistribution for multiplicative Diophantine approximation on lines

 Recall that a point

 is \emph{Diophantine} if for some $\kap > 0$ we have

-where $\langle \cdot \rangle$ denotes the distance to nearest integer.
-A simple consequence of the Borel--Cantelli lemma from probability theory is that Diophantine points are typical; that is to say that the set of points $(x_1, x_2, \dots, x_d) \in \bR^d$ that are not Diophantine is a set of $d$-dimensional Lebesgue measure zero.
+A simple consequence of the Borel--Cantelli lemma from probability theory is that Diophantine points are typical, that is to say that the set of non-Diophantine points $(x_1, x_2, \dots, x_d) \in \bR^d$ is a set of $d$-dimensional Lebesgue measure zero.
 For $m \in \N$, let $C^m_b(X)$ denote the space of differentiable functions on $X$ with bounded derivatives up to order $m$.
 For $f \in C^m_b(X)$, let